 Ambition Case Studies

-Kushal & Vinita Duggal set up an award winning Indian food business, with 40 staff.
+Kushal and Vinita Duggal set up an award winning Indian food business, employing 42 staff.

 Kushal and Vinita Duggal first started selling Punjabi snacks from their fish and chip shop in Ayr.

-“Without the good advice and mentoring from our Business Advisor it would have been difficult to get our business started,” explains Vinita.
-“We were also awarded an AMBITION Start-Up grant which we used for branding, packaging design and advertising.
+“Without the good advice and mentoring from our Business Advisor we wouldn’t have managed to get our business started,” explains Vinita.
+“We were awarded an AMBITION Start-Up grant which we used for branding, packaging design and advertising.
 From there things really took off.
 Initially supplying local companies, we then achieved the SALSA certification required for major supermarkets.